What is Meditation

 The traditional Indian defaitist zero-mode can still be glimpsed in the faces and postures of the less fortunate.

 Even in modern India, in spite of the huge progress made by the middle class since the 80'ties, one can observe this ancient illusive survival strategy reflected in the phlegmatic Hindu face, a fractal-like presence encountered repeatedly while navigating through the masses of poor people.
 This face seems to wordlessly convey: When the next unexpected blow comes, it won't matter much...
-I am not truly present, for why should I be in this illusory world?
+I am not truly present, for why should I give my best to this illusory world?

 Just before the COVID pandemic, I was walking through the bustling Main Bazaar in New Delhi and witnessed a scene all too familiar from my years in India.
 An impatient, overweight middle-class man, stuck in traffic on a cycle rickshaw, began berating and striking the rickshaw driver.
 With no means of fighting back, the driver withdrew into depersonalization, becoming a lifeless puppet, enduring the blows without even raising his hands in defense.
 In times past in Europe, one might have said, "He bears his cross."
 But in reality, he wasn't suffering; he had simply vanished from the stage of life, retreating into his own timeless inner sanctuary.
-It was India's low caste people, the Dalits, who taught me the true essence of meditation: the unfortunate man's survival strategy, an escape into Consciousness detached from the body.
+It was India's low caste people, the Dalits, who taught me a new truth about meditation: Introversio had during millenias become the unfortunate man's survival strategy, an escape into conscious nothingness, shoonyo, detached from the body.

 In this context, the rickshaw drivers residing in plastic tents with their families along the Yamuna River agree with Elon Musk.
 We exist in a simulation.
 Many of these Dalit individuals often have expressionless faces, yet unexpectedly, some radiate with a mysterious smile and a peculiar sparkle in their eyes.
 This is observed even as they navigate their rudimentarily built rickshaws through the city's accumulated plastic refuse.